Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 This classification is purely opinion-based, yet there's reasoning behind all this.
 It's mostly based on my own experience in software engineering and a couple of other ideas.
 It mostly comes from the fact that I like my code to be _deterministic_ and easily modifiable.
 I'm also a little product-oriented, so I fiddle around with different configurations quite often.

-**Each object must have a reasonable lifetime.** Service objects essentially complex functions and procedures, and their lifetime should _probably_ be similar to one of any other function, module or class.
-Even if we're into OOP, instantiating and object which can only be used once before discarding it seems to go against the general idea.
+**Each object must have a reasonable lifetime.** Service objects are essentially complex functions and procedures, and their lifetime should _probably_ be similar to one of any other function, module or class.
+Even if we're into OOP, instantiating and object which can only be used once before being discarded seems to go against the general idea.

 **Logic should be easily extendable.** Especially if we're doing a start-up which is rapidly evolving.
 Want to pay a 10% bonus instead of a usual 5%?
 Just configure the service and use it.
 Handy for rapid and cheap experimenting.
 Want to refund a user _even though we normally don't_?
 Just use the service with a different set of policies.
 Works best if I don't have to write any code to customize it.